-We took thirteen of the highest rated and most popular backpacking backpacks on the market and tested them side-by-side for over five months of in-the-field days.
-We picked versatile packs that an average person would use on trips of two to eight days, but are also capable of going up to a twenty-two day unsupported trip, as proven several times by our field staff during testing.
+Whats the best backpacking backpack out there?
+In search of the best, we took thirteen of the most popular and highest rated backpacks on the market and tested them side-by-side to find out.
+For over five months of in-the-field days, we tested versatile packs that an average person would use on trips of two to eight days, but that are also capable of going up to a twenty-two day unsupported trip, as proven several times by our field staff during testing.
 The backpacking backpacks we tested here are more load 'em up and charge type packs, not to be confused with ultralight frameless packs.
 We tested these packs everywhere from week-long hikes on the Pacific Northwest coast, to cold weather, high altitude mountaineering on Denali.

 Read the full review below >